 Routes: Air France La Première operates on Paris CDG to New York (JFK), Los Angeles, San Francisco, Tokyo (Haneda and Narita), Singapore, Dubai, Hong Kong, Shanghai.
 The new La Première product is rolling out on these routes through 2026-2027.

-Redemption strategy: Air France/KLM Flying Blue is a transfer partner from American Express Membership Rewards (1:1), Chase Ultimate Rewards (1:1), Citi ThankYou (1:1), and Capital One Miles (1:1).
-However, La Première awards are restricted to Flying Blue Platinum elites only (the airline does not release La Première space to non-elites).
-The structural constraint makes La Première one of the harder first class products to access via points — earning Platinum status with Flying Blue is the primary path.
+Redemption strategy: Flying Blue transfers 1:1 from Amex MR, Chase UR, Citi ThankYou, and Capital One — but La Première awards are restricted to Flying Blue Platinum elites only.
+That makes it one of the harder first class products to access on points; earning Platinum status is the primary path.

 6. Japan Airlines First Class